Chrome Extension

 To configure the Chrome Extension you need to:

-set the dev domain in
+set the production domain in extension/src/config.ts

-(this is the URL of your production website, i.e. yourwebsite.com)fill the other variables in
+(this is the URL of your production website, i.e. yourwebsite.com)

-update the file
+update the file extension/src/manifest.json

-with all the information needed, especially:externally_connectable
+with all the information needed, especially:

 host_permissions